 London is such an open marketplace for any designer, whether they’re ‘British’ or no longer,” Phair says.
 “A ‘British’ clothier nowadays is now not just a person born and raised right here.
 We desire to champion this along with the mayor’s campaign #londonisopen.
-London is so rich in tradition and art and that is due to its diversity of people.
-This partnership [with JD.Com] now not only promotes a cultural trade however offers aid to all designers.
-Raising logo focus takes time irrespective of what your way of life.”
+London is so rich in tradition and art, and that is due to its diversity of people.
+This partnership [with JD.Com] now promotes a cultural trade but offers aid to all designers.
+Raising logo focus takes time irrespective of your way of life.”

-While China is a massive part of the BFC’s approach this 12 months, Phair additionally says that troubles consisting of sustainability, or what the council has coined “Positive Fashion”, are excessive on the agenda.
-“It’s an umbrella time period which we coined in 2013 but it has clearly gained momentum,” Phair says.
+While China is a massive part of the BFC’s approach this 12 months, Phair additionally says that troubles consisting of sustainability, or what the council has coined “Positive Fashion,” are excessive on the agenda.
+“It’s an umbrella time period which we coined in 2013, but it has clearly gained momentum,” Phair says.
 “It’s not just about sustainability however additionally variety and high-quality.
-The BFC is set designer businesses which increase the industry to think greater approximately great and how to take into account.
+The BFC sets designer businesses that increase the industry to think greater approximately great and how to take into account.
 We have an obligation to speak about it.”
-As for the ability fallout from Brexit, she is attempting to remain high quality.
+As for the ability to fallout from Brexit, she is attempting to remain high quality.